theloanerkit/elf-homework-2025/README.md

 # How's it going?
 ### 3pm, December 5, 2025
 I haven't started yet.
 I started my PhD a few months ago and it has been *busy*.
 I have just set up my repo, so hopefully I'll get to start in the next few days.
+### 5:45pm, December 6, 2025
+Officially started!
+Day 1, part 1 done.
+Started setting up the helper functions, so a bit slow to begin with.